 The aim of the Mental Well-being for Young Athletes project is that everyone involved in the sporting activities of children and young people know how to support the normal development of mental health, apply mental health skills as part of the coaching activities and face children and young people in difficult situations.

 The Mental Well-being for Young Athletes project is active from 2020 to 2023.

 Concrete tools for coaches

-The results of the project and tools designed for coaches can be found at the Mental well-being skills in sports training page.
+The results of the project and tools designed for coaches can be found on the page Mental Well-being for Young Athletes, which has the shortadress:

 The primary target group of the project is everyone involved in the coaching of 10–15-year-olds who can impact the mental well-being of children and young people.
 Secondary target groups include the parents involved in club activities and the structural framework around the sports environments of young people.